ksalehi/SafeScroll/readme.md

 ### Locks

 Each screen is equipped with a lock icon to control its display properties.
 Upon creation of a screen, a lock element is attached to the parent container that's being blocked.
-The lock is fashioned with an eventListener on click that toggles the class of the inserted screen.
+The lock is outfitted with a jQuery click listener that toggles the class of the inserted screen to hide or reveal the content beneath.

 ```javascript
 function toggleLock(element) {